-Credit Committee Report – Loan demand continues to be strong from our membership.
-Auto loans and mortgage lending fueled loan growth in 2016.
-A new partnership with the Federal Home Loan Bank in Des Moines has allowed your credit union to offer long term fixed rate mortgages at very attractive rates making home ownership within reach for more members.
+Credit Committee Report – Loan demand was again very strong in 2017.
+Auto loans and mortgage lending fueled loan growth.
+We strengthened our partnership with Federal Home Loan Bank allowing the credit union to offer long-term fixed rate mortgages.
 Even with sustained loan growth, loan losses and delinquencies remained well within acceptable levels.

 The more members return to the credit union for loans and deposit services, the more the credit union is able to return to you!
 So for that reason we encourage you to refer your friends and families to come to the credit union for their financial needs.

 The board of directors represents you, our member-owners, so we encourage your feedback.
 Please feel free to contact any of us or the credit union management team with your questions or concerns.
 We are always looking for ways to improve.
 Together we’re better!

 |LIABILITIES & CAPITAL||2017|